 Interesting: Gurus, authors and experts get a bump of 100+ more followers.

 Another way to gain more followers and engagement: be Steve Jobs, Elton John or Kim Kardashian.
-Each of these “celebrities” are doers, creators and considered leaders by their following.
+Each of these “celebrities”

 As a brand, you should be looking to be a creator, a leader and a doer to help bring something new to users and the world as a whole.
 Convey this message within your posts, your Twitter bio, across your other social media channels and overall presence online.